RISCeirb/Risc-v-processor/readme.md

 ## Introduction

 This project explores the RISC-V instruction set, an open-source architecture designed to be simple, extensible, and modular.
-RISC-V is used in a wide range of applications, from embedded systems to supercomputers.
+The processeur implemented is an adapted implementation of the parterson processeur for risc v.

 ## Overview of Different Processors